 That often involves being the voice for those who would typically go unheard.

 That series of stories earned me the New England Press Association’s Rookie of the Year award, given annually to the top daily newspaper reporter in New England.
 “Elisa Boxer will be one of a very few that has the ability to picture life with words,” wrote one of the awarding judges.
-I’ve kept that piece of paper all these years because I do see that as my charge and my privilege as a journalist: Documenting life.
-Getting to the heart of who someone is and what motivates them and then crafting that into something tangible that maybe helps people make just a little more sense of this world.
+I’ve kept that piece of paper all these years because I do see that as my charge and my privilege as an author and a journalist: Documenting life.
+Getting to the heart of who someone is and what motivates them and then crafting that into something tangible that maybe helps people make just a little more sense of this messy world.

 I get emotionally involved in my stories.